 We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do.
 The development and commercialization of new drug products is highly competitive.
 We face competition with respect to our current product candidates, and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
 There are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of products for the treatment of cancer, such as ccRCC.
 Some of these competitive products and therapies are based on scientific approaches that are the same as or similar to our approach and others are based on entirely different approaches.
 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.

-Our lead product candidate, mavorixafor, is in clinical development for the treatment of WHIM syndrome, SCN and Waldenström's, respectively.
-We are aware of other companies that are developing CXCR4 inhibitors that are in a similar stage of development as mavorixafor, including Eli Lilly, Pfizer, Bristol-Myers Squibb, or BMS, BioLineRx, Noxxon, Upsher-Smith, Polyphor and Glycomimetics.
-To our knowledge, there do not appear to be any competitors with programs in development for WHIM syndrome or SCN.
-With respect to Waldenström's, the Dana Farber Cancer Institute has completed enrollment for a trial to study the BMS CXCR4 antibody (IV infusion) in the treatment of Waldenström's patients with CXCR4 mutations.
+Our lead product candidate, mavorixafor, is in clinical development for the treatment of WHIM syndrome, chronic neutropenia and Waldenström's, respectively.
+We are aware of other companies that are developing CXCR4 inhibitors that are in a similar stage of development as mavorixafor, including BioLineRx, Noxxon, Upsher-Smith, Polyphor and Glycomimetics.
+To our knowledge, there do not appear to be any competitors with programs in development for WHIM syndrome or chronic neutropenia disorders.
+With respect to chronic neutropenia, filgrastim injections (human granulocyte colony-stimulating factor (G-CSF)) and two biosimilars (Zarxio and Nivestym) are FDA-approved to reduce the incidence and duration of afteraffects of severe neutropenia (e.g., fever, infections, oropharyngeal ulcers) in symptomatic patients with congenital neutropenia, cyclic neutropenia, or idiopathic neutropenia.
 In Waldenström's, there are several treatment approaches currently being developed, including targeted therapies and immunotherapies (as monotherapies and combination therapies), chemotherapy, stem cell transplantation, and cancer vaccines.
-With the exception of the BMS monoclonal antibody, none to our knowledge have a mechanism of action that interacts with the CXCR4 receptor.